 “*Key term: photosynthesis” |

-Example: If a professor says, "Now that we've discussed photosynthesis, let's talk about respiration,"
+Example: If a professor says, “Now that we have discussed photosynthesis, let’s move to respiration,” the next idea is likely about respiration.
+Your notes should show this shift clearly.

 3. Focus on Transitions & Emphasis Cues